 In this context, there is broad interest among governments and donor agencies in following the evolution of the information sector in African countries to ensure that their assistance is providing the most suitable services and technologies and solving information system problems rather than adding to them.
-Many organizations have seen opportunities in the new technologies that have become available at reasonable cost within the last decade: microcomputers and modems; compact disc/read-only memory (CD-ROM) or videodisc storage/retrieval equipment; and the associated software by which the electronic information can be stored, edited and manipulated, and transmitted locally and internationally.
+Many organizations have seen opportunities in the new technologies now available at reasonable cost: microcomputers; modems; compact disc/read-only memory (CD-ROM) or videodisc storage/retrieval equipment; and the associated software by which the electronic information can be stored, edited and manipulated, and transmitted locally and internationally.
 Among these organizations are those of the United Nations family, particularly UNESCO, FAO, and UNIDO; donor organizations, including the World Bank, the International Development Research Centre, USAID, and other bilateral donors; and private foundations.
-The Board on
+The Board on Science and Technology for

-&lt;sup>1 National Research Council (1986) Microcomputers and Their Applications for Developing Countries.
+1 National Research Council (1986) Microcomputers and Their Applications for Developing Countries.
 Westview Press, Boulder, Colorado. p.
 1.

-Science and Technology for International Development (BOSTID) of the U.S. National Research Council has undertaken a number of science and technology information systems activities, including most recently a series of international meetings on applying microcomputer technologies to development.
-The field of information technology is evolving rapidly, and there is need to continually monitor, evaluate, and assess opportunities offered by new developments in the information industry.
+International Development (BOSTID) of the U.S. National Research Council has undertaken a number of science and technology information systems activities, including most recently a series of international meetings on applying microcomputer technologies to development.
+The field of information technology is evolving rapidly, and there is need to continually monitor and evaluate opportunities offered by new developments in the information industry.